 Is It Worth Opening a UFB Direct Priority Savings Account?

 The answer really depends on how big your savings goals are.

 If you're able to maintain a $25,000 minimum balance, you'll be hard pressed to find another bank that can beat UFB Direct's APY.

-Bottom line, the UFB Direct Premium Savings Account can put some serious interest in your pocket if you're able to keep pace with the higher balance requirement.
+The UFB Priority Savings Accountcan put some serious interest in your pocket if you're able to keep pace with the higher balance requirement.